alexdjulin/BikeHelmetDetection/README.md

 Unlike other countries, Germany does not have a strict law regarding bicycle helmets.
 To this day, it is not compulsory to wear one, but only a recommended safety measure.
 Unfortunately, many people don't take this measure seriously, which can lead to severe injuries if an accident arises.
 Especially in a big city like Berlin, cyclist casualties hit the news on a daily bases.

 My goal with this project was to raise cyclists awareness, using a friendly and direct feedback method.
 You may have seen those interactive street signs for cars: If you drive under the speed limit, you get a nice green smiley.
 But if you drive above it, you get an angry red one instead.
 Simple but effective.
-I surprised myself slowing down unconsciously, just for the pleasure to see a smiley face.
+I surprised myself slowing down unconsciously, just for the pleasure to see a smiling face.
 Who doesn't need one on a Monday morning?

 The goal of this project was therefore to train a Deep Learning model to detect on a video source if a cyclist is wearing a helmet or not.
 Displayed on a traffic light for instance, cyclists would get a direct feedback, in form of a green happy or red angry smiley.